diego0020/braviz-app/sphinx_doc/source/qt_models.rst

 Tabular Data Models
 --------------------

+These models are designed to work with the braviz database and to allow users to interact with the data stored there through a graphical interface.

 Variables
 ^^^^^^^^^^^^

 .. autoclass:: VarListModel
+    :members:

 .. autoclass:: SubjectDetails
+    :members:

 .. autoclass:: ContextVariablesModel
+    :members:

 .. autoclass:: NewVariableValues
+    :members:

 .. autoclass:: NominalVariablesMeta
+    :members:

 Subjects and samples
 ^^^^^^^^^^^^^^^^^^^^^